 - Permit income averaging within Housing Credit properties in order to preserve rigorous targeting while providing more flexibility and responsiveness to local needs.

-S. 3237 adds numerous programmatic modifications that will further strengthen the Low-Income Housing Tax Credit by:
+The legislation also adds numerous programmatic modifications that will further strengthen the Low-Income Housing Tax Credit by:

 Transportation, Housing & Urban Development Appropriations